Can I share a concern with you? Too many people want to learn how to become an entrepreneur just because it seems cool.

 Sacrifice is an essential component of becoming an entrepreneur.
 And a goal-driven strategy is a mechanism for sacrificing little freedoms in order to achieve big ones.

-3. You Don’t Deal Well With Stress
+3. You Don’t Deal with Stress

 Entrepreneurship can create stressful situations in your life, and some people are less equipped to deal with stress than others.